node-3d/glfw-raub/README.md

 Here `glfw` is low level interface container, where all `glfw*` functions are accessible as `glfw.*`.
 E.g. `glfwSetWindowTitle` -> `glfw.SetWindowTitle`.

-`glfw.CreateWindow(w, h, emitter, title, display)` - this function differs from GLFW Docs signature due to JS specifics.
+`glfw.createWindow(w, h, emitter, title, display)` - this function differs from GLFW Docs signature due to JS specifics.
 Here `emitter` is any object having `emit()` method **AS OWN PROPERTY**, specifically not prototype property.
 It will be used to transmit glfw events.